-(a) Each day a violation continues is a separate and distinct violation.
-Any reduction to the daily base penalty for a continuing violation is in the discretion of the departmentshall be determined according to this section.

-- (1) The daily base penalty shall be determined as provided in sections 337.56 and 337.58.
-A reduction to the daily base penalty for multi-day violations mayshall be appliedavailable in cases where the department makes at least one of the following express findings that the violation: - (A) Is not causing daily detrimental impacts to public safety; - (B) Results in no economic benefit from the illegal conduct that can be measured on a daily basis; or, - (C) Occurred without the knowledge or control of the dam owner, who therefore did not take action to eliminate or mitigate the violation. - (2) If the department makes any of the findings set forth in subsection (1) above, the Department may reduce the daily base penalty to be used for each violation during the Period of Violation by using a multi-day reduction (MDR) factor.
+- (a) Each day a violation continues is a separate and distinct violation.
+Any reduction to the daily base penalty for a continuing violation will be made at the discretion of the department. - (1) The daily base penalty shall be determined as provided in sections 337.56 and 337.58.
+A reduction to the daily base penalty for multi-day violations shall be available in cases where the department makes at least one of the following findings: - (A) The violation is not causing daily detrimental impacts to public safety: - (B) The violation results in no economic benefit from the illegal conduct that can be measured on a daily basis; or - (C) The violation occurred without the knowledge or control of the dam owner, who therefore did not take action to eliminate or mitigate the violation. - (2) If the department makes any of the findings set forth in subsection (1) above, the department may reduce the daily base penalty to be used for each violation during the Period of Violation by using a multi-day reduction (MDR) factor.